CrimeOwl AI logoCrimeOwl AI

 Lead #2

-What is the current status and whereabouts of William Martin and Charles Jason Vosseler?
-Are they still with their father?
+What are the current identities and whereabouts of William Martin and Charles Jason Vosseler?
+They would now be adults in their 40s.

 💡